ryandday/relx/README.md

 relx is a modern C++23 library designed to solve these problems by constructing and executing SQL queries with compile-time type safety.
 It provides a fluent, intuitive interface for building SQL queries while preventing SQL injection and type errors.

-Currently features two postgresql clients so that this library is usable out of the box, an async client (with boost::asio) and a synchronous client.
+Currently features two postgresql clients for database access, an async client (with boost::asio) and a synchronous client.

+Once C++26 comes out with reflection (fingers crossed!) then there will be some breaking API changes.
+But they will be for the better.

 ## Key Features